 Circuit of the Americas in profile

-F1 has found a new home in the United States at Austin's Circuit of the Americas - although the race appears to be facing a precarious financial future.
+F1 has found a new home in the United States at Austin's Circuit of the Americas - one of the most popular race weekends of the year.

 COTA became the sixth track to host the US GP in 2012 when F1 ended its five-year exile from the country, but the first to be purpose built for the sport's needs.

 Embraced by the locals, and attracting spectators from nearby Mexico, the inaugural race proved a huge hit as over 100,000 fans turned up to watch the Sunday as Lewis Hamilton passed Sebastian Vettel for the win late on.

 The event continued to prove popular with the F1 paddock and fans in the following years, although the 2015 race was beset by horrendous wet weather from Hurricane Patricia which caused numerous delays to the weekend schedule and, in two instances, the cancellation of sessions.

 Taking a major financial hit, the race's future appeared in jeopardy but the Austin event took place as usual in 2016 and the 2017 event takes place on October 22 as part of F1's now established US-Mexico double header.

 It's certainly no exaggeration to say that there was substantial apprehension ahead of Austin's 2012 debut given the tumultuous nature of F1's previous stateside adventure at Indianapolis famous 'Brickyard', which ended in 2007 some two years after the six-car GP fiasco that threatened to ruin the sport's image in one of the world's most significant car markets for good.